kalargent/Project3/README.md

 * Track cardio workouts
 * Integration with GymKit or FitBit to get basic data
 * Calculate the weight as it is added with visual of weights being added to bar
+* Ability to edit a lift previously added
+* Use Moment.js to format date